 However, if you observe that your diarrhoea has been going on for more than three days, that you have black, bloody or greasy stools, or that your stomach pain is not improving even with your frequent bowel movements, immediately go to your healthcare provider for an assessment.
 These are possible signs of potentially more severe diseases and warrants immediate medical attention.

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-You may also read up on how we help our clients deal with their diarrhoea here.
+You may also read up on how we help our clients improve their gut and bowel health.